FordhamMuseumApp/SwiftRepo/README.md

 ## User Stories

 **Design Questions**
-- [ ] Where do we put the twitter login?
-How do we let people tweet about their favorite objects?
-Do we give access to camera?
 - [ ] Can we create the Tab View Controller programmatically so that we do not need to have 3 different view controllers for the greek, etruscan, and roman filters?

 **Design Features**
 - [ ] User sees Fordham Maroon and Benjamin Moore Blueberry color scheme
 - [ ] User sees Auto-layout used throughout

+## Required

 **Launch**
 - [ ] User sees Custom Launch Screen
-- [x] User sees Home screen with welcome and use information
+- [x] User sees Home screen

 **CollectionView**
 - [ ] User sees Collection View that is populated with museum artifacts and info.
-- [ ] User sees Main View controller has a tab bar that allows you to select between greek, etruscan, and roman filters.
+- [x] User sees a tab bar that allows for selection between greek, etruscan, and roman filters.
-- [ ] User sees Main View controller has a search bar that can filter artifacts
+- [ ] User sees naviagation bar buttons that allow for access to search, twitter feed, and student audio tour
-- [ ] User sees The collection View will implement infinite scrolling
-- [ ] User sees Modal Search view controller that allows you to search through all artifacts
+- [ ] User is able to scroll infinitely through objects
 - [ ] User can tap on each cell to access a detail view of the selected artifact.

 **DetailView**
 - [ ] User sees the Detail View includes the image, name, description and, for some artifacts, audio
-- [ ] User can listen to recorded audio files
+- [ ] User can listen to recorded audio files when available

+**SearchView**
-- [ ] User sees Fordham museum Twitter feed filtered by object hashtag
+- [ ] User sees Modal Search view controller that allows for search through all artifacts

+**AudioView**
-- [ ] User can access a Twitter with OAuth where you can give rating/user feedback on an artifact.
+- [ ] User see Student Objects with transitions to audio files

-**Twitter**
+**TwitterView**
 - [x] Creation of FordhamMuseum Twitter feed to show live tweets, give ability to tweet at fordhammuseum and object hashtags
-- [ ] Create hashtags for the objects
+- [ ] User sees a live feed of @FordhamMuseum tweets.
+We will need endpoints to authenticate and authorize @FordhamMuseum and will need to get the user, @FordhamMuseum's, tweets to display

+## Optional
+- [ ] Users of the App have the ability to login with their own twitter account and tweet @FordhamMuseum through the app

 ## Wireframe

 <img src='http://i.imgur.com/xruVpZT.jpg' title='Wireframe' width='' alt='Wireframe' />